 Think about a mind having complete oversight and seeing every exquisite detail, i.e., seeing the mental idling up close, which is continual thinking with very few breaks in between.
-This includes observing the day-to-day psychological actions and reactions that eventually trigger and move human attention in different directions, thereby composing the many states of mind one cycles through.
-By observing background processes that were once a part of running life, we are expanding our consciousness.
-The only downside is that it can drive you a little crazy, but only at fist as the challenge comes with rewards that are certinaly worth the wait.
+This includes observing the day-to-day psychological actions and reactions that trigger and move human attention in different directions, thereby composing the many states of mind one cycles through.
+By observing background processes that are a part of running life, we are expanding our consciousness.
+The only downside is that it can drive you a little crazy, but only at first as the challenge comes with rewards that are certainly worth the wait.

 New Challenge: Coping With New Noise

 Now that you have been tweaked with a homemade screwdriver, let’s call this overall mental activity ‘Noise’.
-Get ready for some challenging noise to play out.
+Upon accepting this challenge, get ready for some new noise to play out.

 And although it sounds tedious and cumbersome to observe each mental process at every moment of life, especially regarding the ones deeply rooted below the conscious layer, there really is no going back once I’m activated.
 Typically, at first, I will condemn myself over and over for traits I don’t like seeing up close.
 Like a yoyo, I’ll fly up and down, left, right and around sparking all types of responses, emotions and frustrations.
 But as time goes on the noise slowly and naturally subsides, and I find my way to steady ground.